boykoira/Enamine-s-Biginelli-reaction-data-and-outcome-prediction-models/README.md

 ### Code and scripts

-Please refer to the comments and descriptions in the corresponding folders for usage details.
+Please refer to the comments and descriptions in the corresponding directories for usage details.

 \---